json-api/json-api/_format/1.1/index.md

 A profile **SHOULD** explicitly declare "keywords" for any elements that it introduces to the document structure.
-If a profile does not explicitly declare a keyword for an element, then the name of the element itself can be considered a keyword.
+If a profile does not explicitly declare a keyword for an element, then the name of the element itself is considered to be its keyword.
 Keywords **MAY** be aliased in any representation through the use of [profile descriptors](profile-descriptors), as described below.